RaulMrSouza/Unity-Crafting-System/README.md

 The default character has a Player.cs script in the camera, already set to work with a tool handler and a fps style character controler and the canvas objects.

-The Player has a inventory of resources that is used to build new Items and can hold a specified number of tools.
+The Player has an Inventory of Items that is used to build new CraftableItems and can equip a tools.